 Sometimes I Feel Tired Social Story

-This social story is designed to help children understand and manage the feeling of tiredness.
-It gently introduces what it means to feel tired and how it can affect both the body and mind.
+This social story helps children understand what it means to feel tired and why it happens.
+It explains in a simple, reassuring way how tiredness can affect both the body and the mind.

 What’s Included?